dcm4che-dockerfiles/keycloak-gatekeeper/README.md

    --enable-logout-redirect                  indicates we should redirect to the identity provider for logging out (default: false)
    --enable-default-deny                     enables a default denial on all requests, you have to explicitly say what is permitted (recommended) (default: true)
-   --enable-encrypted-token                  enable encryption for the access tokens (default: false) --enable-logging                          enable http logging of the requests (default: false) --enable-json-logging                     switch on json logging rather than text (default: false) --enable-forwarding                       enables the forwarding proxy mode, signing outbound request (default: false)
+   --enable-encrypted-token                  enable encryption for the access tokens (default: false) --force-encrypted-cookie                  force encryption for the access tokens in cookies (default: false) --enable-logging                          enable http logging of the requests (default: false) --enable-json-logging                     switch on json logging rather than text (default: false) --enable-forwarding                       enables the forwarding proxy mode, signing outbound request (default: false)